wasp-lang/wasp/web/docs/language/features.md

 ### Overrides

 When a user signs in for the first time, Wasp will create a new User account and link it to the chosen Auth Provider account for future logins.
-The `username` will default to a random dictionary phrase that does not exist in the database, such as `nice-blue-horse-27160`.
+If the `userEntity` contains a `username` field it will default to a random dictionary phrase that does not exist in the database, such as `nice-blue-horse-27160`.
+This is a historical coupling between auth methods that will be removed over time.

 If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your `User` entity indicating the account setup is incomplete.
 You can then check this user's property on the client with the [`useAuth()`](#useauth) hook and redirect them when appropriate
   - e.g. check on homepage if `user.isAuthSetup === false`, redirect them to `EditUserDetailsPage` where they can edit the `username` property.